vadim9999/AntFarmReactNative/README.md

 # AntFarmReactNative

 This project written on React Native.
 Migrated from https://github.com/vadim9999/react-native-ant-farm because of Expo bug.
-Can't build apk with Easy Bluetooth Classic
+Can't build apk with EasyBluetoothClassic(easy-bluetooth-classic)

 Technologies that was used to create app:
 - React Native
 - Easy Bluetooth Classic
 - NativeBase
 - React Navigation

+Migrated from `easy-bluetooth-classic` to `react-native-bluetooth-serial`

+Tried libraries they displays name of devices as null:
+- `react-native-ble-manager`
+- `react-native-ble-plx`

 Easy Bluethooth Classic used to Search for Bluetooth devices, connect to them, receive and transfer data via client and Python server.